clamy54/BlackBox-Cue/README.md

 - Use any key **below C4** to stop playback
 - Send a **Program Change** to jump directly to a page

-### Control Cues -- Sending Commands During Playback
+### Control Cues.
+Sending Commands During Playback

 Each pad (including SFX pads) can contain a list of **control cue events** that are sent at precise moments during playback.
 This is designed for controlling lighting consoles, DMX interfaces, stage equipment, or even sending audio reminders to yourself.